EF

 • Design Exploration •

-To validate our assumptions such as user’s mental model when a QLE happen, the overall user experience of the flow, their response to view and select new insurance plans before receive admin’s approved, and identify area of improvement for copy (including the voice and tone)
+To validate our assumptions such as user’s mental model, the overall user experience of the flow, their response to view and select new insurance plans before receive admin’s approved, and identify area of improvement for copy (including the voice and tone)

 • Key Insights •